Facebook Twitter Instagram

 Facebook Twitter LinkedIn Pinterest Email

 When most people think about vehicular accidents, they picture other drivers swerving in and out of lanes or running red lights.
 Yet, these are only two reasons why vehicular accidents happen.
 According to the National Highway Traffic Safety Administration (NHTSA), there are a variety of reasons why car accidents happen every day.
+Clients who work with Paul Rebein and his team can trust that they are in good hands.
 The truth is that 65% of all fatal motor vehicle accidents are caused by the following:

 Swerving for animals and pedestrians